Azure/azure-iot-sdk-c/provisioning_client/devdoc/azure_provisioning_faq.md

   - One of the benefits of having an HSM is that it can ensure that the private key will never leave the hardware device, but to get this functionality it will require a little more code.

-    - For TLS stacks that already have drivers for your HSM (e.g. OpenSSL + the PKCS#11 Engine), you can use a key identifier instead of the actual PEM key similar to the [IoT Hub Device Client](../../iothub_client/devdoc/iothubclient_c_library.md#openssl-engine-examples).
+    - For TLS stacks that already have drivers for your HSM (e.g. OpenSSL + the PKCS#11 Engine), you can use a key identifier instead of the in-memory PEM key, similar to the [IoT Hub Device Client](../../iothub_client/devdoc/iothubclient_c_library.md#openssl-engine-examples).

     - For TLS stacks that require custom code to access HSMs:
       - You will need to write a custom HSM module to be able to extract the certificate and return the alias private key to the SDK (more on this in a moment) see the [custom hsm sample](https://github.com/Azure/azure-iot-sdk-c/blob/main/provisioning_client/samples/custom_hsm_example/custom_hsm_example.c) in the SDK.